rxnlabs/wc-authorize.net-pro/readme.txt

 = 5.1.26 =
 * Updated "WC tested up to" header to 6.0
+* Restricted the state to be sent in the gateway request to 40 characters
-* Restricted the state, country to be sent in the gateway request to 40 characters
+* Restricted the country to be sent in the gateway request to 60 characters
 * Restricted the zipcode to be sent in the gateway request to 20 characters
+* Restricted the phone number to be sent in the gateway request to 25 characters
 * Restricted the email address to be sent in the gateway request to 255 characters

 = 5.1.25 =